-The North Floyd Hill property contains outstanding scenic values and provides a gateway into an undeveloped network of open parcels along the ridge of Clear Creek Canyon.
-The forest and meadow ecosystem provides critical habitat for elk, bighorn sheep, mountain lion, black bear, mule deer and a number of bird species that are losing their natural habitat as the Front Range becomes more developed.
+Floyd Hill Open Space contains outstanding scenic values and provides a gateway into an undeveloped network of open parcels along the ridge of Clear Creek Canyon.
+The forest and meadow ecosystem provides critical habitat for elk, bighorn sheep, mountain lion, black bear, mule deer and a number of bird species.

 MALT has raised funds and partnered with multiple organizations to help build over seven miles of brand new hiking and biking trails on the property.